dkatina/Book-Store-React/README.md

 ## Functionality

-Allows users to come to the site, create an account, browse books from the database, see specific info about specific books, and create and manipulate a reading list.
+Allows users to come to the site, create an account, browse books from the database, see more info about specific books, and create and manipulate a reading list.